 Bronchiectasis is an irreversible lung condition that causes your airways (bronchi) to abnormally widen: “As more walls become scarred, the bronchi are no longer able to effectively drain normal secretions, so mucus builds up and becomes a breeding ground for germs.”

 When our bodies are exposed to such germs and irritants, its natural response is to fight off these intruders with inflammation.
 Though a defense mechanism, inflammation can cause you to experience a tightening sensation in the chest area, which can lead to wheezing or shortness of breath.
-When respiratory inflammation lasts for longer periods of time (chronic inflammation), it can damage the lungs: “In normal lungs, the air sacs stretch and relax with each breath.
+And when respiratory inflammation lasts for longer periods of time (chronic inflammation), it can damage the lungs: “In normal lungs, the air sacs stretch and relax with each breath.
 Chronic inflammation of the thin tissue lining each air sac causes scarring and makes the sacs less flexible.

 Referring back to the chart above, when individuals are living with bronchiectasis, they may experience a recurring cycle of inflammation caused by infection that will permanently damage the lungs, cause airway obstruction, and make breathing more difficult.

 Repeated inflammation and infection are common signs of bronchiectasis, but they can also trigger other bronchiectasis-related symptoms, including wheezing and fatigue.

 When airways become inflamed due to allergies or a chronic lung condition like bronchiectasis or COPD, your bronchi begin to narrow, making it difficult to release oxygen into your lungs.
 The result is often wheezing: “Wheezing happens when the airways are tightened, blocked, or inflamed, making a person’s breathing sound like whistling or squeaking.”

 Why Does Bronchiectasis Cause Fatigue?